 A Non-Medicinal Cherry Flavor

 Cherry is a tricky flavor when it comes to alcohol.
 Unless it is handled properly, the results can be (and often are) disastrous.
 If you have tasted any number of cherry-flavored distilled spirits you will know that they often take on a medicinal aspect.
-The liqueurs, brandies, and even infused vodkas and whiskies, often end up tasting more like cough syrup than cherries.
+The liqueurs, brandies, and even infused vodkas and whiskeys, often end up tasting more like cough syrup than cherries.

 Many of these failures come from artificial ingredients.
 It is in natural cherry spirits like Cherry Heering and quality maraschino liqueurs where the tiny fruits are handled properly that a good cherry liquor is produced.
 If you can enjoy it on its own without a flashback to your mother stuffing cough medicine down your throat as a kid, then you have a good cherry liqueur to work with.